 The console I had was a slim 160GB actually, and not the 120GB as I selected the review for, and I have to say that its nice looking on the front side.
-You have a really nice disk drive that sucks the disk in and out.
+You have a really nice disc drive that sucks the disc in and out.
 Two USB ports where you can actually use like a PC to a limited degree as in using a keyboard, external hard drive or what not, and a hard drive on the inside you can take out, and easily upgrade if you do a lot of downloading.
 If you think about video game consoles like I thought to myself, they're becoming more like compact PC, locked down and closed PCs that is.
-It does have a quasi-OS like the Xross Media Bar which is based off Linux, hell, it actually is if you consider full Linux support on the older PS3 models with lower firmware that supports it.
+It does have a quasi-OS like the Xross Media Bar, and you can even install Linux on the older PS3 models with lower firmware that supports it.

 Features is something I don't cover with older consoles much since its pretty much get to the point, and play the game!
-With the PS3, you are getting yourself hardware that can not only play games, but it plays CD-ROMs, DVDs, and Blu-ray disks.
-I honestly don't care about blue ray movies as I hardly watch anything movie related to begin with, and the only thing I have are anime based DVDs I don't play too often which don't look that good even upscaled since like I said, I really only watch older series's occasionally, and they were SD on the HDTV I used as my two-in-one (PS3 and PC monitor I am typing this on).
-I don't even like using this thing as a DVD player like I do with my Slim PS2, since everything look much better on the SDTV I have next to my monitor with component/s-video.
-It also didn't help when the system smeared my disk with this bizarre fog that won't come off that I tested out somehow.
+With the PS3, you are getting yourself hardware that can not only play games, but it plays CD-ROMs, DVDs, and Blu-ray disc.
+I honestly don't care about blue ray movies as I hardly watch anything movie related to begin with, and the only thing I have are some old anime based DVDs I don't play too often which don't look that good even upscaled since like I said, I really only watch older series's occasionally, and they were SD on the HDTV I used as a two-in-one (PS3 and PC monitor).
+I don't even like using this thing as a DVD player like I do with my Slim PS2, since everything looks much better on the SDTV I have next to my monitor with component/s-video.
+It also didn't help when the system smeared my disk with this bizarre fog that won't come off the disc that I tested out somehow.
 I said earlier, you can use a keyboard if you are a heavy user of the PS3, and its online features, surf the net with Sony's buggy browser they were too lazy to fix the last time I remembered, download games which is a huge convenience, and some other things online related I won't talk about here.
 The PS3 has many controllers, and accessories, and I will not list them all here since I rather get to the key points.

-I am going to be honest, and tell you that these HD graphics really don't impress me much in terms of thinking the greatest thing ever, and yes I'm am using a HDMI cable, and the highest resolution possible so I am not short changing myself.
+I'm going to be honest, and tell you that these HD graphics really don't impress me much in terms of thinking the greatest thing ever, and yes I'm am using a HDMI cable, and the highest resolution possible so I am not short changing myself.
 For what they are, they look nice, and there not bad, but its not a big deal unless its one of those atmosphere based games one would play.
-I mean we got people complaining about Crysis 2's graphics being bad in the demo (I really need to seriously stop reading message boards of popular games), and other nonsense over games people play just because of graphics.
+I mean we had people complaining about Crysis 2's graphics being bad in the demo (which is one of the reasons why I stop reading message boards of popular games), and other nonsense over games people play just because of graphics.
 I even tried the PS3 out on a normal TV, and it still looks good if you are not using those RCA cables, and it looks more like a video game than a CGI cut.
-The only problem I have is the cut off screen on a 4:3 TV which means you can't see everything, could have been a setting issue, but anyway the point is that the graphics are not what its all about, and they are only a nice feature, not the all that ends all like people are making it out to be this generation.
+The only problem I have is the screen being cut off on a 4:3 TV which means you can't see everything, could have been a setting issue, but anyway the point is that the graphics are not what it's all about, and they are only a nice feature, not the all that ends all like people are making it out to be this generation.
 All the games to me all look as good as a PC game from the mid 00s, but it still does not impressive me that much, and its just there as a good feature, and nothing more.

 One thing I forgot about about is loading times, and the fact that every game you play has to install data to the hard drive except one of them from what I remembered.
 This applies to the PlayStation 3 itself since the other consoles don't seem to have this problem.
-The disk installation is really not that bad, but it can be annoying.
+The hard disk installation is really not that bad, but it can be annoying sometimes.
 I guess I was right when I said consoles are becoming more like PC games if you have to install data before you play it.
 That just kills the mood.
 You want to jump into your new game, but find out you have to wait 5-10 minutes for an installation, then it can be aggravating.
 Remember back when you threw the game in you are ready to play with no installation required?
 Anyway, the load times for some of the game are slightly slower than any other console I played so far.
 I honestly thought load times are going to get shorter, but it can be damn slow for some games.
 Its decent for some games, but others, not that good.
-2x is just not acceptable, but that is is the price you pay for using newer disk drive technology on your console.
+2x is just not acceptable, but that is is the price you pay for using newer disc (at the time) drive technology on your console.

 I think this console is worth getting if you are into the multimedia outlets this thing offers, and you're into watching movies, social networking, and online gameplay.
 Tech lovers will like this one as well.
 For me, its alright, but not that great either.
 I got this console because the exclusives seemed better at first, and the X360 has exclusives that have little appeal to me except for one, but that was a story in the past that is not relative now, and the high hardware failure rate in the past still makes me not trust the console nor I care, really.
 This thing reminds me of the PSP or any other modern handheld.
 It has some good, but it just misses that something that made you want to play for hours like with the older handheld games.
 At the end of the day, I rather play whatever appeals to me on the PC if its available, but I hardly have any interest in that anymore as well.
 The Playstation 3 amongst other consoles during the time before the 7th and 8th generations is something completely different than what I am used to.
 I just can't get used to it even though I tried for years.